Article

 Thus, manufacturers must adapt to these new waves of disruption by adopting a more customer-centric mindset while seizing the potential of digital tools and reinventing their supply chains.

-As inflation puts pressure on energy and raw material prices, and geopolitical uncertainty and the pandemic disrupts the supply chains, topics such as digitalisation and sustainability become critical.
-Organisations must operate with vision, innovation, and adaptability, looking for ways to reduce costs and improve margins.
+As inflation puts pressure on energy and raw material prices, and geopolitical uncertainty and the pandemic disrupts the supply chains, topics such as digitalization and sustainability become critical.
+Organizations must operate with vision, innovation, and adaptability, looking for ways to reduce costs and improve margins.

 To face these challenges, manufacturers need to find the right balance between productivity and flow in their operations.
-They need to create a one-piece flow while maximising equipment efficiency and resource productivity.
+They need to create a one-piece flow while maximizing equipment efficiency and resource productivity.

 Also, an important paradigm should be shifted: from push and batch production to pull production and one-piece flow.
 And to reduce the impact of inflation on materials and energy prices, manufacturers will have to develop sustainable and energy-efficient operations while implementing a material yield improvement plan.